sau-arv-gul/Meeting-Video-Scraper/README.md

 ---

 These issues gave me deeper insights into how streaming platforms work under the hood — particularly regarding **referrer policies**, **authenticated sessions**, and **dynamic video delivery mechanisms**.
 Each challenge improved the robustness of the scraper and broadened my technical understanding.

+### 📚 Disclaimer
+This project is for **educational purposes only**.
+It demonstrates how public video links can be extracted using basic scraping techniques, while respecting site limits and structure.

+🔒 No login-restricted or private content was accessed.

+Please use responsibly and respect each website’s terms of service.